Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Certifying grassfed meat and dairy products in the United States.

-Requirements: Animals must be born and raised in the U.S., consume a lifetime diet of 100% forage, have continuous access to pasture, and not be treated with antibiotics or added hormones.
+What are the Requirements: Animals must be born and raised in the U.S., consume a lifetime diet of 100% forage, have continuous access to pasture, and not be treated with antibiotics or added hormones.
 Compliance is verified through third-party, on-farm inspections.

-Description: The American Grassfed Association (AGA) sets standards for grassfed meat and dairy production, ensuring animals are humanely raised on pasture without antibiotics or hormones.
+What does it mean: The American Grassfed Association (AGA) sets standards for grassfed meat and dairy production, ensuring animals are humanely raised on pasture without antibiotics or hormones.

 Link: americangrassfed.org